Classroom of the Heart, Part 3: A Mystery Extracurricular Activity at Age 8

 The adults had various things they didn't like about themselves, but being too young, I couldn't think of anything, so I picked "callus on my finger."

-The teacher asked us to sit comfortably on the cushion, did some breathing exercises...
-I think.
-Probably.
+The teacher asked us to sit comfortably on the cushion, and I vaguely remember we did some breathing exercises.
 We closed our eyes and were guided by the teacher's voice to an elevator.

 "Slowly walk through the darkness.
-You'll see the doors of an elevator in front of you."
+You'll see the elevator door in front of you."

-"What color are the doors?
+"What color is the door?
 Take a look."

-"There are buttons beside the doors.
+"There are buttons next to the door.
 Try pressing one."

-It was something like that, the teacher guiding us, and we boarded the elevator and descended to the ground floor.
+The teacher guiding us like that, and we boarded the elevator and descended to the ground floor.
 Looking back now, it seems like hypnosis.

-Perhaps being a child made it difficult for stray thoughts to intrude, or maybe it was easier to concentrate?
-I could see it vividly—the elevator.
+Perhaps being an innocent child made it difficult for distracting thoughts to intrude, or maybe it was easier to concentrate, but I could see the elevator very vividly.
 And the feeling of descending to the ground floor in the elevator was... how should I put it?
 It was floaty and pleasant.

-We reached the ground floor in the elevator and opened the doors.
-There were two pictures displayed there, the teacher said.
+We reached the ground floor in the elevator and opened the door.
+There were two drawings displayed there, the teacher said.

 On the right, there was a drawing of our disliked aspect.
 On the left, a drawing of ourselves after that disliked aspect was gone.